mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 addBranch!(system; label = "Branch 1", from = "Bus 1", to = "Bus 2",  reactance = 22.8528)
 ```
-Still, all electrical quantities are stored in per-units and radians, and the same branch as before is created, as shown in the following output:
+Still, all electrical quantities are stored in per-units, and the same branch as before is created, as shown in the following output:
 ```@repl addBranchUnit
 system.branch.parameter.reactance
 ```